redblade/confservicedss/README.md

 ```

-To package your ConfServiceDSS as a Docker image and push to a Docker registry, run:
+To package your ConfServiceDSS as a Docker image and push it to a Docker registry, run:

 ```
 mvn package -Pprod jib:dockerBuild -DskipTests=true -Djib.allowInsecureRegistries=true  -Dimage=myregistry/confservicedss